2020-2021 Tuition Letter

 March 5, 2020

 At its meeting last month, the Board of Trustees approved the following tuition and fees for 2020-21:

 - Room $8,365

 Washington and Lee is committed to providing a liberal arts education of the highest quality.
 This commitment requires that we continually invest in our people, programs and facilities.
 These investments allow us to increase the remarkable curricular and co-curricular opportunities that benefit our students.

 The people, programs and facilities that provide our rich array of opportunities are undeniably expensive.
-We estimate the university's actual cost to educate each student to be $85,450 this year.
-That is $19,070 more than our published comprehensive price, which means that each student receives a subsidy of 22 percent of the underlying real cost.
+The university's actual cost to educate each undergraduate student to be $87,140 this year.
+That is $17,500 more than our published comprehensive price, which means that even families paying full tuition receive a subsidy of 20 percent of the underlying real cost.

 Steven G. McAllister